 - > Business Ethics

 - > Business Law & Legislation

 - > Employment Law

-- > Energy Law and Policy
+- Energy Law and Policy

-- > Introduction to Intellectual Property
+- Introduction to Intellectual Property

-- > The Law & Business of Investment Management
+- The Law & Business of Investment Management

 - > Oil and Gas Law

 - > White Collar Crime

-BUSINESS FACULTY MEMBERS PREVIOUSLY PRACTICED AT TOP FIRMS IN NEW YORK CITY, CHICAGO AND BOSTON, CLERKED FOR FEDERAL JUDGES.
-AND WERE HIGH-LEVEL ATTORNEYS FOR THE U.S. GOVERNMENT.
+BUSINESS FACULTY MEMBERS PREVIOUSLY PRACTICED AT TOP FIRMS IN New York City, Chicago, and Boston, Clerked for Federal Judges, AND WERE High-Level Attorneys For the U.S. Government.

 "I FELT CONFIDENT ABOUT THE WAY THE BUSINESS LAW CERTIFICATE PROGRAM STRUCTURED MY COURSE SCHEDULES in my second and third years.
 The courses offered within the program provided learning opportunities that I was genuinely interested in and that I knew would serve me well in the future.
 Moreover, effective teachers, like Professors Johnson and Kesten, gave extraordinary personal care to ensure that my classmates and I understood the material."

-Raul Alvarez ('20) who attended Florida International University for undergrad, served as president of FSU Law's Cuban American Bar Association as a 3L and is now an associate at Lydecker Diaz.
+Raul Alvarez ('20), who attended Florida International University for undergrad, served as president of FSU Law's Cuban American Bar Association as a 3L and is now an associate at Clark Silverglate in Miami.